aggautam2628/aggautam2628/README.md

 - 👋 Hi, I’m Akshu Gautam
 - 👀 I’m interested in Development(Web and Mobile), Cloud, Automation using ML and AI.
-- 🌱 I’m currently learning Flutter, Pyton and Cloud.
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on innovative ideas that solve real life problems.
 - 📫 How to reach me -> ag.gautam2628@gmail.com